 The Minnesota State Board of Investment (SBI) is established by Article XI of the Minnesota Constitution to invest all state funds.
-The membership is made up of the Minnesota Governor (who is designated as chair of the Board), State Auditor, Secretary of State, and Attorney General.
-The legislature has also established a 17- member Investment Advisory Council (IAC) to advise the SBI and its staff on investment related matters.
+Its membership is composed of the Minnesota Governor (who is designated as chair of the Board), State Auditor, Secretary of State, and Attorney General.
+The legislature has also established a 17-member Investment Advisory Council (IAC) to advise the SBI and its staff on investment related matters.
 TRA's Executive Director is a permanent member of the IAC.